Bruntál: Education

 There are five kindergartens, six primary schools (including one special primary school for children with intellectual disability), and three high schools.
-Art education is provided by the elementary art school.
+Art education is provided by the primary art school.

 Another educational facility is the Leisure Time Centre.
 This facility is aimed at providing various leisure activities for children of all ages and adults.
 The sorts of activities offered by the Leisure Time Centre vary from sports (belly dancing, volleyball, gymnastics, etc.) to pottery or playing musical instruments.